bengrunfeld/study-notes/heroku.md

 This will spin up a new dyno, loaded with your release, and then run the bash command - which will provide you with a unix shell.
 Once you’ve terminated your session, or after a period of inactivty, the dyno will be removed.

+Changes to the filesystem on one dyno are not propagated to other dynos and are not persisted across deploys and dyno restarts.

+Each dyno gets its own ephemeral filesystem - with a fresh copy of the most recent release.
+It can be used as temporary scratchpad, but changes to the filesystem are not reflected to other dynos.

+All dynos, even those in the same application, are isolated - and after the session is terminated the dyno will be killed.
+New dynos are always created from a slug, not from the state of other dynos.

+##Add Ons
+Applications typically make use of add-ons to provide backing services such as databases, queueing & caching systems, storage, email services and more.
+E.g.

+	$ heroku addons:add redistogo:nano

+The add-on service provider is responsible for the service - and the interface to your application is often provided through a config var.

+Add-ons are also included in the technical description of a **Release**.

+Much like config vars, whenever you add, remove or change an add-on, a new release is created.

+##Logging and monitoring
+Heroku treats logs as streams of time-ordered events, and collates the stream of logs produced from all of the processes running in all dynos, and the Heroku platform components, into the **Logplex** - a high-performance, real-time system for log delivery.
+E.g.

+	$ heroku logs
+	2013-02-11T15:19:10+00:00 heroku[router]: at=info method=GET path=/articles/custom-domains host=mydemoapp.heroku.com fwd=74.58.173.188 dyno=web.1 queue=0 wait=0ms connect=0ms service=1452ms status=200 bytes=5783
+	2013-02-11T15:19:10+00:00 app[web.2]: Started GET "/" for 1.169.38.175 at 2013-02-11 15:19:10 +0000
+	2013-02-11T15:19:10+00:00 app[web.1]: Started GET "/" for 2.161.132.15 at 2013-02-11 15:20:10 +0000

+Here you see 3 timestamped log entries, the first from Heroku’s router, the last two from two dynos running the web process type.

+**Logplex** automatically collates log entries from all the running dynos of your app, as well as other components such as the routers, providing a single source of activity.

+You can also dive into the logs from just a single dyno, and keep the channel open, listening for further events: E.g.

+	$ heroku logs --ps web.1 --tail
+	2013-02-11T15:19:10+00:00 app[web.2]: Started GET "/" for 1.169.38.175 at 2013-02-11 15:19:10 +0000